shinra-electric/Hydra-Build-Script/README.md

 This script will compile the [Hydra](https://github.com/SamoZ256/hydra) emulator locally on macOS.<br>
 It also has these features:
 - Can automatically install/update Homebrew dependencies (or skip the checks entirely)
+- Can build Debug or Release builds
+- Can build SDL or SwiftUI frontends
 - Can check out a specified commit or Pull Request
 - Pauses so the source code can be edited before completing the build

 ## Running the script